ExoSpaceLabs/hardrt/docs/EXAMPLES_C.md

 - Self-transitions mark per-tick continuity when no interrupt/context switch occurs.

 ### Priority preemption (Sequence at tick times)
+> Note: this diagram will be replaced with a draw io version.
 ```mermaid
 sequenceDiagram
   autonumber